stfc/PSyclone/lib/README.md

 [LFRic (Dynamo 0.3) API](
 https://psyclone.readthedocs.io/en/stable/dynamo0p3.html)
 uses the LFRic infrastructure (see the linked documentation on how to access and use the LFRic code).
-The location of the respective infrastructure libraries can be configured with the variables ``GOCEAN_INF_DIR`` and ``LFRIC_INF_DIR`` for the GOcean and LFRic APIs, respectively (as said above, to remove the compiled infrastructure library it is necessary to run ``make allclean``).
+The locations of the respective infrastructure libraries can be configured with the variables ``GOCEAN_INF_DIR`` and ``LFRIC_INF_DIR``, respectively (as said above, to remove the compiled infrastructure libraries it is necessary to run ``make allclean``).
 In addition, these wrapper libraries use specific Jinja templates whose default location is set to the relative path to the respective library directory but can also be configured with the variable ``LIB_TMPLT_DIR``.